blockchainofthings/Catenis-API-Docs/source/includes/send_message.md

 | &nbsp;&nbsp;`storage` | String | *(optional, default: __`auto`__)* Value identifying where the message should be stored.
 Valid options: `auto`, `embedded`, `external`.
 The value `embedded` specifies that the message should be stored on the blockchain transaction itself; the value `external` specifies that the message should be stored in an external repository; and the value `auto` is used to specify that the message be embedded whenever possible otherwise it should be stored in the external storage. |

 <aside class="warning">
-The <code>readConfirmation</code> option by itself does not guarantee that the origin device will be notified; the current permission rights setting plays a major whole in that outcome.
+The <code>readConfirmation</code> option by itself does not guarantee that the origin device will be notified; the current permission rights setting plays a major role in that outcome.
 </aside>

 <aside class="notice">